These lamb chops with cilantro-mint sauce rely a nifty little technique that works wonders at banishing boredom from the weeknight dinner table.

 - 3. Prepare a grill or an oiled grill pan over medium-high heat.
 Transfer the lamb to the grill or the grill pan, discarding the used marinade.
 Cook the lamb for 5 to 7 minutes per side for medium-rare, depending on the thickness.
 Transfer the lamb to a cutting board and let rest for a few minutes.

-- 4. Place the lamb chops on serving plates, criss-crossing the bone ends for a slightly prettier presentation.
-Spoon the remaining refrigerated sauce over the top and, if desired, garnish with mint or cilantro leaves.
+- 4. Place the lamb chops on serving plates, criss-crossing the bone ends for a pretty presentation.
+Spoon the remaining refrigerated marinade and sauce over the top and, if desired, garnish with mint or cilantro leaves.

 Hungry for more?
 Chow down on these: